Morumbi (São Paulo Metro)

-Morumbi-Claro is a future monorail station, which will be operated by ViaMobilidade.
-Placed in the district of Santo Amaro in São Paulo, it will connect with homonymous station of Line 9-Emerald.
+Morumbi is a monorail station, which is operated by Motiva Linhas 5 e 17.
+Placed in the district of Santo Amaro in São Paulo, it is connected with homonymous station of Line 9-Emerald.

 History

 In 2010, it was presented the project of Line 17 of São Paulo Metro, with a connection station project beside the CPTM station.
 In 2011, the construction was started, but it was interrupted many times because of legal problem between the Metro and builder companies.
 Currently, is in process of bidding, with conclusion scheduled to mid of 2022.

 Toponymy

 The word "Morumbi" is an indigenous term of tupi origin that can mean "green fly" (moru: fly, and mbi: green).
 The ethnologist Eduardo Navarro defends that "Morumbi" has other meanings, as from the tupi maromby, which meaning is "river of the big fishes" (maromba: "big fish"; y: "river"), or marumbi, term of Portuguese language that means "lagoon full of taboas".